Massil-br/Tetris_QM/ReadMe.md

-When you clone this repository , go on the dir of the project and make this command in the terminal  to get the coding environnement: dotnet restore
+After cloning this repository go to the root of the project or in terminal : cd ./Tetris_QMJ/

+then you need to do this command in terminal to get coding environement :

+dotnet restore ./Tetris_QMJ.sln